s991116/RaspberrySurveillance/readme.md

 To start surveillance: python run_surveillance.py -c conf.json conf.json is configuration to use.

-To run test: python -m unittest discover -v
+To run test, from project-folder run: python -m unittest discover -v

 Parameters in configurationfile: